-- 3.1 Discrimination is treating one person or group less favourably than another or causing them disadvantage. - 3.2 Unlawful discrimination is discrimination which the law has defined as unacceptable. - 3.3 Unlawful harassment is a type of unlawful discrimination. - 3.4 Workplace bullying is repeated, unreasonable behaviour directed toward a staff member, other individual, or group that may cause harm, including risk to health and safety. - 3.5 Unreasonable behaviour means behaviour that a reasonable person, having regard to all the circumstances, would expect to humiliate, intimidate or threaten another person.
+- 3.1 Discrimination is treating one person or group less favourably than another or causing them disadvantage. - 3.2 Unlawful discrimination is discrimination which the law has defined as unacceptable. - 3.3 Unlawful harassment is a type of unlawful discrimination. - 3.4 Workplace bullying is repeated, unreasonable behaviour directed toward a staff member, other individual, or group that may cause harm, including risk to health and safety.
+Refer to the Work, Health and Safety Act 2011 (NSW). - 3.5 Unreasonable behaviour means behaviour that a reasonable person, having regard to all the circumstances, would expect to victimise, humiliate, intimidate or threaten another person.
 Such behaviour can include an individual's or group's actions or practices which humiliate, intimidate or threaten another person.